My research falls into several areas of space physics:

 International REU program in South Africa

-I'm the Director of the University of Michigan and South African National Space Agency (SANSA) Space Weather International Research Experience for Students (IRES) program (UM-SANSA-IRES or MSI for short).
-We support six students per year to spend the northern hemisphere summer (8-weeks) at the SANSA Space Science Directorate located in Hermanus, South Africa working on a variety of space weather science and engineering projects.
-The students are paired with SANSA scientists, engineers and post-docs to provide one-on-one research mentoring and will participate in the annual “Space Weather Winter School” held by SANSA in June and July.
+I’m the Director of the University of Michigan and the South African National Space Agency (SANSA) Space Weather International Research Experience for Students (IRES) program (UM-SANSA-IRES or MSI for short).
+We support six students per year to spend the northern hemisphere summer (8 weeks) at the SANSA Space Science Directorate located in Hermanus, South Africa working on a variety of space weather science and engineering projects.
+The students are paired with SANSA scientists, engineers, and post-docs to provide one-on-one research mentoring and will participate in the annual “Space Weather Winter School” held by SANSA in June and July.
 See UM IPE program page for more info and application.
 See the travel blog from one of the 2016 participants.

 Moldwin Art Prize